openaps/AndroidAPSdocs/docs/EN/Module/module.md

 - So far the Combo works with screen parsing.
 In general that works great but it is slow.
 For looping this does not matter much as everything works in the background.
 Still there is much more time you need to be connected so more time where the BT connection might break, which isn't so easy if you walk away from your phone whilst bolusing & cooking.
 - The Combo vibrates on the end of TBRs, the DanaR vibrates (or beeps) on SMB.
 At night time you are likely to be using TBRs more than SMB.
 The Dana-i/RS is configurable that it does neither beep or vibrate.
 - Reading the history on the Dana-i/RS in a few seconds with carbs makes it possible to switch phones easily while offline and continue looping as soon a soon as some CGM values are in.
-- All pumps AndroidAPS can talk with are waterproof on delivery.
+- All pumps AAPS can talk with are waterproof on delivery.
 Only the Dana pumps are also "waterproof by warranty" due to the sealed battery compartment and reservoir filling system.

 ### BG Source

-This is just a short overview of all compatible CGMs/FGM with AndroidAPS.
+This is just a short overview of all compatible CGMs/FGM with AAPS.
 For further details, look [here](../Configuration/BG-Source.md).
 Just a short hint: if you can display your glucose data in xDrip+ app or Nightscout website, you can choose xDrip+ (or Nightscout with web connection) as BG source in AAPS.

 - [Dexcom G6](../Hardware/DexcomG6.md): BOYDA is recommended as of version 3.0 (see [release notes](Releasenotes-important-hints-3-0-0) for details). xDrip+ must be at least version 2022.01.14 or newer
 - [Dexcom G5](../Hardware/DexcomG5.md): It works with xDrip+ app or patched Dexcom app